-- (a) Classification and Progression - (i) For the purposes of this clause:

-'Advancement assessment point' means a salary increase available without promotion subject to assessment for advancement.

-'B1' means to Band 1, and so forth, and

-'R1' means to Range 1, and so forth.

-'B1-R1-1' means level 1 in Range 1 of Band 1, and so forth.

-'B1-R1-A' means level A in Range 1 of Band 1, and so forth.
-However, the use of the letter indicates the salary level is transitional and it will cease by March 2011.

-'Increment' means an annual salary increase prescribed by a previous award.

-'Progression' means a salary increase within a band subject to assessment.

-- (ii) Subject to this award, progression from one band to another in the General Stream is via promotion.
+- (a) Classification and Progression - (i) For the purposes of this clause: - 'Advancement assessment point' means a salary increase available without promotion subject to assessment for advancement. - 'B1' means to Band 1, and so forth, and 'R1' means to Range 1, and so forth. - 'B1-R1-1' means level 1 in Range 1 of Band 1, and so forth. - 'B1-R1-A' means level A in Range 1 of Band 1, and so forth.
+However, the use of the letter indicates the salary level is transitional and it will cease by March 2011. - 'Increment' means an annual salary increase prescribed by a previous award. - 'Progression' means a salary increase within a band subject to assessment. - (ii) Subject to this award, progression from one band to another in the General Stream is via promotion.
 Progression from one range to another is via Advancement Assessment.
 Progression within a range is via progression criteria.
-An employee may advance through more than one salary level within the same band on the same date, as determined by the employer. - (1) Progression from Band 1 to Band 2 in the Professional Stream is via Advancement Assessment. - (2) Progression from Band 1 to Band 2 for Tour Guides occurs without promotion when the employee is competent in the Introductory Tour, Harbour Commentary, Isle of the Dead Tour and Point Puer Tour AND the employee holds Certificate III in Tourism (Guiding) (SIT30507). - (A) The employer is to provide all Tour Guides reasonable opportunity to become competent in all tours listed in sub-clause 5(a)(ii)(2) above. - (B) Subject to the employee holding Certificate III in Tourism (Guiding) (SIT30507) progression is not prevented if due to operational requirements the employer determines to exempt a Tour Guide from attaining competency in a particular tour. - (iii) The new level of salary is payable immediately an advancement or progression has effect. - (iv) Appointment or promotion may be to any level within a band, as determined by the employer. - (b) Application of Advancement Assessment and Progression Guidelines - (i) For those employees whose anniversary occurs between 27 November 2008 and 5 March 2009, and who would have been entitled to an increment under previous classification arrangements will progress to the next salary point on the anniversary date of their appointment or promotion to their previous classification level. - (i) For those employees who are not at the maximum salary point of their previous classification level or who have been at the maximum salary increment for less than 12 months at 5 March 2009, access to their next salary progression point will occur on the anniversary date of their appointment or promotion to their previous classification level after these dates. - (iii) For those employees who have been at the maximum salary point of their former classification level as at 5 March 2009 for 12 months or more, access to the next salary point of the new classification band occurs at 5 March 2009.

-(c) Advancement Assessment and Progression Guidelines
+An employee may advance through more than one salary level within the same band on the same date, as determined by the employer. - PROVIDED that progression from Band 1 and Band 2 in the Professional Stream, is via Advancement Assessment. - (iii) The new level of salary is payable immediately an advancement or progression has effect. - (iv) Appointment or promotion may be to any level within a band, as determined by the employer.

+- (b) Application of Advancement Assessment and Progression Guidelines - (i) For those employees whose anniversary occurs between 27 November 2008 and 5 March 2009, and who would have been entitled to an increment under previous classification arrangements will progress to the next salary point on the anniversary date of their appointment or promotion to their previous classification level. - (ii) For those employees who are not at the maximum salary point of their previous classification level or who have been at the maximum salary increment for less than 12 months at 5 March 2009, access to their next salary progression point will occur on the anniversary date of their appointment or promotion to their previous classification level after these dates. - (iii) For those employees who have been at maximum salary point of their former classification level as at 5 March 2009 for 12 months or more, access to the next salary point of the new classification band occurs at 5 March 2009 for the general State Service. - (c) Advancement Assessment and Progression Guidelines